brandonhyc/note_collection/基础笔记/DataStructure/Tree.md

 .98.
 Validate Binary Search Tree
 .285.
 Inorder Successor in BST  `Successor` + `BST`

-.257.
-Binary Tree Paths 简单，可以不做

 ### preorder traverse
 `root -> leftEnd -> (root) -> rightEnd` from this order, we realize it takes a step back to root.
 That's quite like the mechanism of `Stack`.
 So `Stack` is commonly used in iterative traversing preorder.
+This order is very much the path of `DFS` aka `Root -> Leaf`.

 .114.
 Flatten Binary Tree to Linked List
+.257.
+Binary Tree Paths == .129.
+Sum Root to Leaf Numbers 简单，可以不做

 ### levelorder traverse
 .116.
 Populating Next Right Pointers in Each Node